Webpage of Eric Verheul

 · Technical information security related to compliancy with privacy laws, specifically the applications of pseudonimization and anonymization techniques enabling organizations to effectively use (and link) databases with personal data for analysis purposes or testing purposes.
 Actually this topic can be considered as a more positive use of information security, i.e. not to keep the attackers out, but to enable organizations to do things that were not possible before.

-The added value in both topics consists of a complex technical solution coupled with a tailored security management organization, e.g. based on the ISO 27001 standard.
+The added value in both topics consists of a complex technical solution coupled with a tailored management organization.

 These are some of my papers.